 The operation conducted by Octagona on the Iranian market, against Brollo Siet Srl, highlighted by the press

-Brollo Siet srl is an Italian company that produces and markets electrical and electronic transformers for neon, accessories for neon and signs, LED displays and other types of products in the electrical-lighting engineering material sector.
-The company, already strongly active on foreign markets and with a production site in India, wanted to activate a Business Development project in the Iranian market and for this very reason it relied on Octagona's experience to prepare its entry into Iran.
+Brollo Siet srl is an Italian company that manufactures and markets electrical and electronic transformers for neon, accessories for neon and signs, LED displays and other types of products in the electrical-lighting engineering sector.
+The company, already strongly active on foreign markets and with a production site in India, wanted to activate a Business Development project in the Iranian market and for this reason it relied on Octagona's experience to prepare its entry into Iran.

 Roberto Cimmino, Managing Director of Brollo Siet srl, commented as follows: